GenalogyBank.com – A Genealogical Treasure Trove

 In case you’re just getting started in genealogy, they provide a free eBook to get you headed in the right direction.
-It covers the basics of using family group sheets and family tree charts and will teach you how to start searching as well as how to document your research.
+It covers the basics of using family group sheets and family tree charts and will teach you how to start searching as well as how to document your family history research.

 On top of that, the site includes several webinars free with your subscription.
 These teach you how to find the results you want, and how to make the best use of what you find.